 The Teatro Degollado was built in the 1800s and looks like the front facade of the Pantheon in Rome.
 It offers a range of performances from Flamenco to the Guadalajara Philharmonic Orchestra.
 Tickets are reasonable, if you want to get a little local culture in during your stay.

-The neighborhood all around the Square is a worth walking around, there are a lot of really cool buildings and monuments to see other than what I’ve mentioned here.
+The neighborhood all around Liberation Square is worth walking around as there are a lot of really cool buildings and monuments to see other than what I’ve mentioned here.

 If Guadalajara is famous for anything (other than you know, being the capital city…) it’s for its shopping districts.
 There are two distinct areas, Tlaquepaque and Tonalá.
 They are both about 30 minutes east of the city center, and about the same from each other.
 Uber is available to and from both locations.